 Cholesterol is life critical – not the bad guy in any way, shape or form.
 You would literally die without cholesterol.
 It is a key part of the structure for every cell in your body.
 Cholesterol is so vital that your body makes it, and cannot risk leaving it to chance that you would get it externally from somewhere.
 Statins stop the body from producing the cholesterol – they literally stop one of your fundamental body processes from being able to function.
 One in 500 people has familial hypercholesterolemia, and may have a problem clearing cholesterol in their body (rather like type 1 diabetics who can’t return blood glucose levels to normal).
 For anyone else to be actively trying to lower their vital and life-affirming cholesterol levels is deeply troubling.

-You need to eat five-a-day fruit and veg
+Myth: You need to eat five-a-day fruit and veg

 There is no basis for telling you to eat five-a-day.
 The pick-a-number-a-day campaign (it is not always five in each country) has spread across three continents and tens of countries.
 It has become the most well-known and promoted public health nutritional message ever.
 You would think, therefore, it was evidence-based and founded upon robust scientific knowledge.
 You would be wrong.
 Five-a-day is a marketing campaign with no evidence; it is fuelling the obesity epidemic, rather than helping in any way whatsoever.
 If parents knew what researchers such as Dr Robert Lustig and Dr Richard Johnson knew about fructose, they would never give their children fruit juice again.